SigNoz/signoz/frontend/src/container/OnboardingContainer/Modules/APM/Swift/md-docs/LinuxAMD64/QuickStart/swift-linuxamd64-quickStart-instrumentApplication.md

 &nbsp;

 ### Step 2: Initialize tracer
-Intialize the tracer using the code block below in the `main.swift` file inside the main function or you can create another function for initializing the tracer and call it in some other block of code.
+Initialize the tracer using the code block below in the `main.swift` file inside the main function or you can create another function for initializing the tracer and call it in some other block of code.

 ```swift
 var resources = DefaultResources().get()